 This year, the Board went virtual, connecting with employees across the business through regional virtual cafés open to all.
-They were very positively received and, because of the informal setting, with everyone in their own homes, in many ways it actually made engagement easier because people were more comfortable asking questions.
-The sessions were recorded and shared over the Company's intranet for those who couldn't join.
+They were very positively received and, because of it actually made engagement easier because people were more comfortable asking questions.
+The sessions were recorded and shared over the Company's intranet for those